 Every rifle must have a good scout scope.
 However, before you choose one, there are certain aspects that have to be considered.
 Here, we’ll talk about the use and importance of scout scopes, and the factors of a good one.
 We will also review some of the best scout scopes on the market to help you with your buying decision.

-Best Scout Scopes Comparison Chart
+Comparison of the Best Scout Scopes

 What is Scout Scope and What is it Used For?

 The term ‘scout scope’ was coined by Lt.
 Col. Jeff Cooper in the 1980s.
 A scout scope is a low-powered, rifle-mounted optic scope with long eye relief.
 So long that you don’t have to squeeze your eye into the optic to view the sight picture.

 Scout scopes are designed to be mounted on scout rifles.
 These scopes let you shoot with both the eyes open since you have a longer eye relief that is somewhat similar to reflex sights.
 Scout rifles are exceptional general use rifles.

 They can be used for hunting, shooting competitions, tactical uses, and much more.
 A scout scope keeps you more aware of your surroundings while you aim at a target.
 This feature is useful when you’re hunting in the woods and want to stay aware of any imminent threats nearby.
 The wide view of scout scopes improves your situational awareness.